Celtics Are Latest Team to Express Trade Interest in Kevin Durant

 4. Golden State Warriors

-A reunion in the Bay seemed too good to be true, and that's cause it is just that -- a fantasy.
+A reunion in the Bay seemed too good to be true, and that's because it is just that -- a fantasy.

 Despite the initial rumored interest in Durant, the Golden State Warriors are staying pat with their NBA Finals-winning roster as "very little traction" has come from trade talks with the Nets.